 -d), Compose exits after starting the containers, but the containers continue to run in the background.

 docker-compose run the command is for running “one-off” or “ad-hoc” tasks.
 It requires the service name you want to run and only starts containers for services that the running service depends on.
 Use

 run to run tests or perform an administrative task such as removing or adding data to a data volume container.
 The

 run command acts like

-The base image depends on the tool or script.
-You can pursue available images by searching Docker Hub for the domain (e.g., “biology”, “science”) and read the documentation for specific images.
+Ans: The base image depends on the tool or script.
+You can pursue available images by searching Docker Hub for the domain (e.g., “biology”, or “science”) and read the documentation for specific images.

-Yes.
-Yaml is a superset of json so any JSON file should be valid Yaml.
+Ans: Yes.
+Yaml is a superset of JSON so any JSON file should be valid YAML.
 To use a JSON file with Compose, specify the filename to use, for example:

 docker-compose -f docker-compose.json up